Philippians 4:8i

-The ninth, and last, item about which the believer is to structure his thinking is “praiseworthy.”
+The eighth and last item about which the believer is to structure his thinking is “praiseworthy.”

 “and if there is anything praiseworthy”

-There are things in both Euodia and Syntyche worthy of praise no matter how far they have deteriorated into carnality.
-Paul says in effect “If you cannot approve of each other’s growth or spirituality, at least you can approve of each other as human beings!”
-This is an approval of the civic worth in the other persons.
-Paul is saying, “At bare minimum, be civil with each other!”
+There were things in both Euodia and Syntyche worthy of praise, no matter how far they had deteriorated into carnality.
+Paul said, in effect, “If you cannot approve of each other’s growth or spirituality, at least you can approve of each other as human beings!”
+This is an approval of the civic worth in the other person.
+Paul was saying, “At a bare minimum, be civil with each other!”

 Principle: